cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     renderingEngineUID: string
 }

+// Warning: (ae-forgotten-export) The symbol "IVolumeLoader" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "cornerstoneStreamingImageVolumeLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function cornerstoneStreamingImageVolumeLoader(volumeId: string, options: {
+    imageIds: string[];
+}): IVolumeLoader;

 // Warning: (ae-missing-release-tag) "CPUFallbackColormap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)